MicrosoftDocs/microsoft-365-community/Community/highlighted-content-web-part.md

 CAML wouldn't work in this scenario, since we're looking for documents across multiple sites.
-CAML only shows up as a <abbr  title="Highlighted Content Web Part">HCWP</abbr> option when you select 'A document library in this site' or 'A page library in this site' for the Query source
+CAML only shows up as a HCWP option when you select 'A document library in this site' or 'A page library in this site' for the Query source